Half Marathon Training Plan Secrets: How to run faster race times (and do it injury-free)

 Step 6.
 Don’t neglect your stamina.

-Stamina workouts, or threshold training runs, are also an essential ingredient in any half marathon training plan or full marathon training plan.
+Stamina workouts, or threshold training runs, are also essential in any half marathon training plan or complete marathon training plan.
 The reason?
 Threshold workouts result in significant physiological benefits.

 Threshold training, typically done at 83-88% of one’s maximum heart rate.
 Usually, this level means “comfortably hard.”
 It’s a challenging effort, but it’s far from an all-out sprint.